knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/index.md

    # Push the container to docker registry
    docker push {username}/helloworld-java-spring
    ```
-## Deploying
+## Deploying the app

-1. After the build has completed and the container is pushed to Docker Hub, you
-   can deploy the app into your cluster.
+After the build has completed and the container is pushed to Docker Hub, you can deploy the app into your cluster.

    {{< tabs name="helloworld_java_spring" default="kn" >}}
    {{% tab name="yaml" %}}